Zero-dimensional $\sigma$-homogeneous spaces: Final remarks and open questions

 While Corollary \ref{corollary_rigid_not_hereditarily} shows that rigidity is strictly weaker than $\cccc$-hereditary rigidity in $\ZFC$, we do not know whether the latter notion can be distinguished from its strong version.
 Furthermore, we do not know whether it is possible to obtain a coanalytic version of the space given by this corollary.
 The following questions ask for these counterexamples.
-Notice that, in order to answer Question \ref{question_definable_rigid}, one could try to give a coanalytic version of the rigid space given by Theorem \ref{theorem_homogeneous_rigid_complement}. \begin{question} Is there a $\ZFC$ example of a zero-dimensional $\cccc$-hereditarily rigid space that is not strongly $\cccc$-hereditarily rigid?
-At least under additional set-theoretic assumptions? \end{question} \begin{question} Assuming $\VL$, is there a zero-dimensional coanalytic rigid space that is not $\cccc$-hereditarily rigid? \end{question}
+Notice that, in order to answer Question \ref{question_definable_rigid}, one could try to give a coanalytic version of the rigid space given by Theorem \ref{theorem_homogeneous_rigid_complement}.

-Since Theorem \ref{theorem_main} gives a seemingly stronger property than mere $\sigma$-homogeneity, one is left wondering whether the stronger versions can be distinguished from the standard one.
-The following two questions ask for such counterexamples.
-As the reader could certainly have guessed, we will say that a space $X$ is \emph{$\sigma$-homogeneous with pairwise disjoint witnesses} if there exist homogeneous pairwise disjoint subspaces $X_n$ of $X$ for $n\in\omega$ such that $X=\bigcup_{n\in\omega}X_n$.

-\begin{question} Is there a $\ZFC$ example of a zero-dimensional $\sigma$-homogeneous space that is not $\sigma$-homogeneous with closed witnesses?
-At least under additional set-theoretic assumptions? \end{question} \begin{question} Is there a $\ZFC$ example of a zero-dimensional $\sigma$-homogeneous space that is not $\sigma$-homogeneous with pairwise disjoint witnesses?
+\begin{question} Is there a $\ZFC$ example of a zero-dimensional $\cccc$-hereditarily rigid space that is not strongly $\cccc$-hereditarily rigid?
 At least under additional set-theoretic assumptions? \end{question}

+\begin{question} Assuming $\VL$, is there a zero-dimensional coanalytic rigid space that is not $\cccc$-hereditarily rigid? \end{question}